raydiak/Math-Symbolic/README.md

 #### .simplify()

-Makes a childish attempt to reduce the complexity of the expression by inlining operations on constants, removing operations on identity values (and eventually other special cases like 0, inverse identity, etc).
+Makes a childish attempt to reduce the complexity of the expression by evaluating operations on constants, removing operations on identity values (and eventually other special cases like 0, inverse identity, etc).
 Also already does a very small number of rearrangements of combinations of operations, like transforming a/b/c into a\*c/b.

 .simplify is currently always called at the end of .new, .isolate, and .evaluate, making calling it directly pointless in most cases.
 An option to